imgul/chatgpt-compass/README.md

 ## Usage

+1. **Navigate to ChatGPT**: Go to [chatgpt.com](https://chatgpt.com) and start or continue a conversation
-1. Click the extension icon in the Chrome toolbar
+2. **Open ChatGPT Compass**: Click the extension icon in the Chrome toolbar
-2. The sidepanel will open on the right side of the browser
-3. The sidepanel persists across all tabs until manually closed
+3. **View Your Messages**: The sidepanel will display all your messages from the current conversation
-4. The app displays current tab information and includes interactive components
+4. **Search Messages**: Use the search box to filter messages by content
+5. **Navigate to Message**: Click on any message to scroll directly to it in the conversation
+6. **Real-time Updates**: New messages are automatically added as you continue chatting

+## How It Works

+- **Content Script**: Monitors ChatGPT pages and extracts user messages using the `h5.sr-only` selector
+- **Message Detection**: Identifies messages by looking for "You said:" text in screen reader elements
+- **Real-time Sync**: Uses MutationObserver to detect new messages as they're added
+- **Smart Navigation**: Scrolls to selected messages with smooth animation and highlight effects

 ## Development